 Ever walk up to one of those booths at the mall to buy a new phone?
 Don’t you just hate the pressure that those people try to put on you?

-I don’t know about you, but I hate that kind of sales tactics and hate people who do it to me.
-I hate it not only because it annoys me… but because it doesn’t work.
+I don’t know about you, but I hate these kinds of sales tactics and hate people who do it to me.
+I hate it not only because it annoys me…but because it doesn’t work.

-So what does work?
-Content marketing, which is simply giving people something valuable for free so that you can build a relationship up with them that eventually, leads to easy sales.
+So, what does work?
+Content marketing, which is simply giving people something valuable for free so that you can build a relationship with them that eventually leads to easy sales.

 If you want easy sales, then you need to learn how to be a great content marketer.
 Here’s a crash course that will tell you everything you need to know.